 Anyone who has travelled by train or plane through India, or who has been driven on Indian roads, will be amazed to learn that there is actually a way to travel through the country in total serenity and comfort.
 Yet it is in fact possible to cruise for some 1750 miles on the rivers and inland waterways of India, passing through great cities, alongside wildlife sanctuaries and historical monuments and into the heart of rural India.
 ASSAM BENGAL NAVIGATION are pioneers in this exploration.

 ASSAM BENGAL NAVIGATION is an Indo-British joint venture, with offices in Guwahati and the UK.
+With 3 cruise ships we are the largest and most experienced operator on Indian rivers.
 In 2003 ABN pioneered long-distance river cruising in India with our unique cruises on the River Brahmaputra in Assam, and in 2007 we were also the first to run cruises on the River Hugli between Kolkata and the Ganges.
 We were awarded the Indian National Tourism Award for Innovation in 2004-5.
 Experience counts for everything here, and our expertise in the field of river cruising on both waterways is unrivalled.

 Our first luxury river boat, the “ABN Charaidew”, with 12 air-conditoned en-suite cabins was joined in 2006 by her near-identical sister ship “ABN Sukapha”.
 Cruises operate in Assam from October to April, and in Bengal virtually all through the year.
 Our fleet has increased with the launch of “ABN Rajmahal” in February 2014, a 22-cabin boat specifically designed for water levels on the Ganges.